To apply for the Catholic Studies Semester, students must meet the following requirements:

 Non-St. Thomas students may request that the transcript be forwarded to the Registrar on their home campus.
 One transcript is provided to each student at no cost.

-Students live at the Bernardi Residence, a St. Thomas-owned building, located in the Prati section of Rome, directly across from the Borghese Gardens, it is a 20-minute walk to the Vatican and a 30-to 40-minute walk to the Angelicum.
+Students live at the Bernardi Residence, a St. Thomas-owned building, located in the Prati section of Rome.
+It is a 20-minute walk to the Vatican and a 30-to 40-minute walk to the Angelicum.

 Detailed information about the Bernardi Residence can be found on the Bernardi Campus web site.

-Students receive breakfast daily, including cereal, rolls, fruit, yogurt, juice, coffee and tea.
-Students also have dinner at the residence 2 nights a week.
+Students receive daily breakfast and have dinner at the residence 2 nights a week.
 Students are expected to cover all other meals out-of-pocket.

 Excursions and Weekend Retreats